-Looking for the best heavy duty sewing machine?
+Looking for the best heavy duty sewing machines?
 We’ve got you covered.

 Snagging, snapping thread, broken needles, skipped stitches, smoke and burning smells coming from your sewing machine… Sound familiar?

 If you’ve ever struggled when sewing thicker fabrics — or even just multiple layers — it could be that your sewing machine just isn’t up to the job.

 It might be time to consider upgrading your regular machine to a heavy duty sewing machine.

 We’ve got the lowdown on everything you need to know about these machines, as well as a list of the top heavy duties on the market today.